agiacalone/jargonfile/README.md

 All contributions and suggestions about this file sent to a volunteer editor are gratefully received and will be regarded, unless otherwise labelled, as freely given donations for possible use as part of this public-domain file.

+### Want to make a submission?

+Check out our [discussion page](https://github.com/agiacalone/jargonfile/discussions/2) on how to submit a change to the Jaron File

 The current maintainer is Anthony Giacalone <anthonyg@sdf.org>

 The current maintenance repository can be found at https://github.com/agiacalone/jargonfile